bmmpxf/geoserver/doc/en/user/source/security/rolesystem/roles.rst

 The default role in GeoServer is ``ROLE_ADMINISTRATOR``, which gives access to all operations and resources.

-.. warning:: OTHER DEFAULT ROLES!?
-IS_DEFAULT?
+.. warning:: JUSTIN-TODO: LIST OTHER PSEUDOROLES?